dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 ```
 Hopefully, you should only have major conflicts in your `src/index.js` file.
 Let's handle them now!

-⚠️ If you have conflicts in your `yarn.lock` do: `git checkout --theirs -- yarn.lock`.
+⚠️ If you have conflicts in your `package-lock.json` do: `git checkout --theirs -- package-lock.json`.
 This will choose the entire file from your starterpack.

 ⚠️ If you have conflicts in your `package.json` or `webpack.config.js`, merge them in manually, you will most likely want the union of the two.